-Homey and healthy chickpea flour banana cake that is grain-free, gluten-free and vegan!
-Ready, start to finish in 30 minutes.
+Homey and healthy vegan chickpea flour banana cake that is grain-free and gluten-free!
+It is ready, start to finish, in 30 minutes.

 Banana Cake Made with Chickpea Flour

-Yes, you need another banana cake recipe, and lucky for you, I’ve got one well worth trying.
+Yes, you need another banana cake recipe, and lucky for you, I have got one that is well worth trying.

 It’s neither fussy nor precious, but it does have a special ingredient that makes it unique: chickpea flour!